-A Self-Drive Itinerary of the West Coast of Niue
+A Self-Drive Day Tour of Niue’s West Coast

-Be in charge of your own island time with this self-guided tour of Niue’s west coast!
+Be in charge of your own island time with this self-guided tour of Niue‘s west coast!
 The best way to split up day trips in Niue is to explore each side of the island separately.
 This self-drive itinerary focuses on sights to see on the west coast of the island.
-For instance, swimming beaches, caves, arches, cafes and the town of Alofi are all highlights of this self-guided tour of the west coast.
-Follow our directions, and we’ll lead you to all sorts of unforgettable nooks and crannies of this coral atoll.
+For instance, swimming beaches, caves, arches, cafes and the town of Alofi are all highlights of this self-guided day tour of the west coast.
+Follow our Niue west coast itinerary, and we’ll lead you to all sorts of unforgettable nooks and crannies of this coral atoll.

 If you like this itinerary, you might also like A Self-Guided Tour of Niue’s East Coast.

 How to Get Around Niue’s West Coast Using This Self-Guided Itinerary